 Size: 3 to 4 feet tall, 1 to 2 feet wide

 Cardinal flower, named for the red robes worn by Roman Catholic cardinals, needs mulch to retain moisture during summer and protect its root system during cold northern winters.
 It’s one of the top hummingbirds flowers you should grow.

 Why we love it: This deer-resistant, reseeding and self-rooting perennial lights up partial shade or full sun areas that boast consistently moist soil.
 Flower spikes open from bottom to top, and stay in bloom for several weeks.
-Here’s even more simple ways to attract more hummingbirds.

 2. Bee Balm